How to Build Amazon Product Data Scraper with Python

 You can easily repurpose this result_list to power different APIs or store this information in a spreadsheet for further analysis.

-This tutorial did not focus too much on the gotchas of scraping Amazon at scale.
+This tutorial did not focus too much on the gotchas of scraping Amazon product data at scale.

 Amazon is notorious for banning scrapers and making it difficult to scrape data from their websites.